-Start by searching the internet about your problem or error, in the most generic terms possible.
+Don’t give up easily.
+Triple check the code.
+Try to figure out what’s wrong on your own for a while.
+That will train your mind to catch bugs.
+If you can’t make progress, search the internet about your problem or error, in the most generic terms possible.
 Include the programming language, platform or framework you’re using.
 When you’re asking for external help on StackOverflow or to your friends, be humble.

-Do your homework first: spend some time trying to solve the problem yourself.
+Do your homework first: spend some time researching and trying to solve the problem yourself.
 Remember the other person has no obligation to help you.
 When you reach out, ask your question in a way that communicates you’re willing to put effort into figuring out how to fix the problem—not that you want a ready-made solution handed over.
 If your code has a bug, don’t send out your entire program.
 Save everybody’s time and write a minimal working example that demonstrates or reproduces the bug with the least possible amount of code.

 Programming languages, frameworks and database technologies don’t matter in the long run.
 But they do matter at the start.
 Don’t try to learn all technologies at once.
 Don’t switch to a second programming language until you are well-versed in the first.
 And pick a first programming language that’s easy for beginners.

 Here is what you need to do:

 - Set out to build a simple piece of software that does something within reach.

 - Commit to daily writing code to improve that piece of software.